nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 #.
 Observe in the terminal window that the connection to the nRF Cloud is established.
 This may take several minutes.
 #.
 Open a web browser and navigate to https://nrfcloud.com/.
    Follow the instructions to set up your account and add an LTE device.
 #.
-The first time you start the application, pair the device to your account:
+The first time you start the application, add the device to your account:

    a.
 Observe that the LED(s) indicate that the device is waiting for user association.
    #.
-Follow the instructions on `nRF Cloud`_ to pair your device.
+Follow the instructions on `nRF Cloud`_ to add your device.
    #.
-If the pairing is successful, the board and your nRF Cloud account are paired, and the device reboots.
+If association is successful, the device reconnects to nRF Cloud.
       If the LED(s) indicate an error, check the details of the error in the terminal window.
-      The device must be power-cycled to restart the pairing procedure.
+      The device must be power-cycled to restart the association procedure.
-   #.
-After reboot, the board connects to the nRF Cloud.
 #.
 Observe that the LED(s) indicate that the connection is established.
 #.
 Observe that the device count on your nRF Cloud dashboard is incremented by one.
 #.
 Select the device from your device list on nRF Cloud, and observe that sensor data and modem information is received from the board.